Books

 The Company The Company by Robert Littell

 It is always great to discover a new author you like.
 Robert Littell is described by some as the John Le Carre of America.
 While he may not be quite in that class, he is certainly a very fine writer and story teller.
 The Company tells the story of the CIA from 1950 to the end of the cold war merging fact and fiction, real and invented characters.
-An indication of how good a book this is, is that while over 1,200 pages, I finished it in a few days and never wanted to put it down.
+An indication of how good a book this is that while over 1,200 pages, I finished it in a few days and never wanted to put it down.

 Chain Of Command Chain of Command by Seymour Hersh